jbrada/module-well-known-change-password/README.md

 ## Overview

 The `JBrada_WellKnownChangePassword` module implements the [`.well-known/change-password`](https://wicg.github.io/change-password-url/) standard for Magento 2.
 This allows password managers to easily locate and redirect users to the correct URL when they wish to change their password.

+While there are multiple ways to achieve this functionality, such as adding custom URL rewrites in Magento or configuring the webserver, this method directly integrates it within Magento itself.
+By doing so, the URL is permanently tied into Magento, eliminating the need for further configuration or maintenance.

 The module creates a well-known URL `/.well-known/change-password` that redirects to the Magento customer edit page, where users can manage their account and update their password.